SvenGDK/OrbisPro/README.md

 # OrbisPro
 Media center and game launcher for Windows in the style of PS4's UI.<br>
-The goal of this project is to build an entire Shell replacement for Windows with the focus on gaming.<br>
+The goal of this project is to build a type of Shell replacement for Windows with the focus on gaming.<br>
-This Shell replacement can be used on any Desktop, Laptop or Portable device that runs Windows 10 or 11 x64.<br>
+This type of Shell replacement can be used on any Desktop, Laptop or Portable device that runs Windows 10 or 11 x64.<br>
 Beta releases do not disable any Windows features like the Taskbar or Explorer, they're both still accessible in any case.

 <img width="360" alt="OrbisProBetaScreenshot1" src="https://github.com/SvenGDK/OrbisPro/assets/84620/85f51a20-eabb-4159-89ef-29cf17455751">